xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-MAIL.EDIT.MAILER   Allows you to edit a PowerTalk mailer attached to the active workbook
+MAIL.EDIT.MAILER&nbsp;&nbsp;&nbsp;Allows you to edit a PowerTalk mailer attached to the active workbook

-MAIL.DELETE.MAILER   Deletes a new PowerTalk mailer to the active workbook
+MAIL.DELETE.MAILER&nbsp;&nbsp;&nbsp;Deletes a new PowerTalk mailer to the active workbook

-MAIL.ADD.MAILER   Adds a new PowerTalk mailer to the active workbook
+MAIL.ADD.MAILER&nbsp;&nbsp;&nbsp;Adds a new PowerTalk mailer to the active workbook

 Return to [top](#H)